dharumaran/ShieldRide/README.md

 ## Overview

-ShieldRide is a **parametric, AI-driven income protection system** designed specifically for **10-minute grocery delivery gig workers** (e.g., Zepto, Blinkit, Instamart).
+InSURE is a **parametric, AI-driven income protection system** designed for **instant delivery gig workers** (Zepto, Blinkit, Instamart).

-Unlike traditional insurance, which relies on manual claims and verification, ShieldRide uses **real-time data signals** (weather, demand, platform stability) to **automatically detect income disruption and trigger payouts or interventions**.
+Unlike traditional insurance systems, InSURE operates using **real-time data signals** (weather, demand, platform stability) to **detect disruptions and automatically trigger payouts**.

-The system not only compensates losses but also **predicts risk, guides worker decisions, and stabilizes earnings proactively**.
+It does not just compensate losses — it **predicts risk, guides worker decisions, and stabilizes earnings proactively**.

 ---